Forward-modelling Milky Way Cepheids: selection effects and physical priors in the Gaia-HST calibration: Bayesian forward model

 \subsection{Likelihoods}

-For each \ac{MW} Cepheid, the observed Wesenheit magnitude and \textit{Gaia} EDR3 parallax are compared to their predicted values.
+For each \ac{MW} Cepheid, the observed Wesenheit magnitude and \textit{Gaia} EDR3 parallax are compared to their true values.
 The magnitude likelihood for the $i$\textsuperscript{th} Cepheid, conditioned on the true period $\log P_i$ and metallicity $[{\rm O/H}]_i$, is

 where $\sigma_{m,i}$ is the photometric uncertainty and $\sigma_{\rm int}^{c_i}$ the intrinsic scatter for campaign $c_i \in \{{\rm C22},\, {\rm C27}\}$.
 The parallax likelihood is

 where $\sigma_{\varpi,i}$ is the reported \textit{Gaia} parallax uncertainty.